Which Hill’s Science Diet Healthy Cuisine Recipes Get

-When you consider the protein-boosting effect of the peas, wheat gluten and flaxseed, this looks like the profile of a canned product containing a modest amount of meat.
+When you consider the protein-boosting effect of the peas, wheat gluten and flaxseed, this looks like the profile of a canned product containing only a modest amount of meat.

-Hill’s Science Diet Healthy Cuisine is a grain-inclusive canned dog food using a modest amount of named meats as its main source of animal protein, thus earning the brand 2.5 stars.
+Hill’s Science Diet Healthy Cuisine is a grain-inclusive canned dog food using a modest amount of named meats as its dominant source of animal protein, thus earning the brand 3 stars.

 Hill’s Science Diet Healthy Cuisine Dog Food Recall History